-BA in Architecture, 2002, Columbia University, NY; Master in City Planning, 2006, and PhD in History, Theory, and Criticism of Architecture, 2014, MIT, Cambridge, MA.
-Publications: Co-editor, Landscape + Urbanism: Looking Around the Bay in Mumbai.
+BA in Architecture, 2002, Columbia University, NY; Master in City Planning, 2006, and PhD in History and Theory of Architecture, 2015, Massachusetts Institute of Technology, Cambridge, MA.
+Publications: Landscape + Urbanism: Looking Around the Bay in Mumbai (co-edited with Alan Berger and Rahul Mehrotra).
 Awards: Hugh Hampton Young Memorial Fellowship, Kate Neal Kinley Memorial Fellowship.
 Professional experience: Associate Director, Urban Design Research Institute, Mumbai (2003–2004).

-For over a decade, Shiben has been actively involved in formulating new ways for government agencies and NGOs to respond to contending demands for justice within Indian cities, first in his role as the Associate Director of the Urban Design Research Institute in Mumbai and more recently as a Research Fellow at the MIT Urbanization Laboratory.
+For over a decade, Shiben has been actively involved in formulating new ways for government agencies and NGOs to respond to contending demands for justice within Indian cities, first in his role as the Associate Director of the Urban Design Research Institute in Mumbai and more recently as a Research Fellow in the MIT Urbanization Laboratory.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.